apurvsinghgautam/apurvsinghgautam/README.md

 ## :man: A little about me ...

-- Security Researcher working in Threat Intelligence focussing on surface/darkweb
+- Threat Researcher at [Cyble](https://www.cyble.com) working in Threat Intelligence focussing on d2web
 - Pursuing [Master's in Cybersecurity](https://cyber.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/)
 - Volunteering as a Darknet Researcher at [CTI league](https://cti-league.com/)
-- Volunteerign as a Darknet Reseacher at [EBCS Group](https://ebcs.gsu.edu/)
+- Volunteering as a Darknet Reseacher at [EBCS Group](https://ebcs.gsu.edu/)
 - Volunteering as a Teaching Assistant at [StationX](https://www.stationx.net/)
 - Actively contributing to the cybersecurity community